Search To Be Logo Search To Be

 AI search engines work differently from Google's or other search engines' ranking-based systems.
 Instead of only ranking pages, AI search uses a method called Retrieval-Augmented Generation (RAG), which allows AI models to:

 This means that even if your content is not ranked #1 on Google, it can still be retrieved by AI if it provides clear, valuable, and factual information.
-And to improve your AI SEO (see other names for AI SEO), make sure to:
+To improve your AI SEO performance (see other names for AI SEO), make sure to:

 Write content that answers common questions directly